 Here, you can see that the thread is significantly “calmer.”
 How did I manage it?
 I put the kettle on for a cup of tea, of course!
-I didn’t think it right to play with silk from the UK without enjoying a good cuppa!
+I didn’t think it right to play with silk from France without enjoying some good tea!

 As soon as the tea kettle was whistling, I took the silk bundle in my hands, holding one end in one hand and the other in the other, and moved it back and forth in the steam coming out of the whistling tea kettle.
 I do this with a lot of different types of threads and have never had any adverse effects.
 I don’t leave it soaking in the steam – I just pass it through.
 It goes straight immediately.